 Federal law mandates completing a pre-bankruptcy credit counseling course from a U.S. Trustee-approved credit counseling agency before filing.
 This requirement applies to all individual bankruptcy filers regardless of which chapter you choose.
 The course must be taken within 180 days prior to your filing date.

-The credit counseling session or typically takes about 60 minutes to complete and can be done online, by phone, or sometimes in person.
+The credit counseling session or typically takes about 60 minutes to complete and can be completed online, by phone, or sometimes in person.
 Once finished, you’ll receive a certificate of completion that must be included with your bankruptcy petition.

 Courses generally cost between $10 and $50 per household.
 If filing jointly with your spouse, you can often complete the course together for one fee.
 Those with household incomes below 150% of the federal poverty line may qualify for fee waivers.